 Anyone who has worked through a 40-degree day when the air-conditioning has failed may suggest it is a reasonable assertion.
 However, it points to one of the greatest limitations in the Legal industry.

 In an era of driverless cars, half a century since man walked on the moon, The Law is still tilling fields by hand.

 Don’t get me wrong.
-Lawyers, currently use technology: word-processing, email, document assembly for example.
-However, these technologies are the Legal equivalent of the move from horse and cart to steam engine.
+Lawyers, currently use technology: word processing, email, and document assembly for example.
+However, these technologies are the Legal equivalent of the move from horse and cart to the steam engine.
 Steam engines, much like document assembly tools, will only take you to a few predefined destinations, require great expertise and scale to operate – making them impractical all but the most mono-line of applications.
 Our research suggests that Australian legal functions have, on average, less than one Legal specific technology.

 This is in the context of what we know to be the biggest problems in-house teams face: clients value ‘responsiveness’ above all other attributes (see Figure 1), 91% of GCs expect workload to increase over the next two years, and only a quarter expect budgets to rise.
 In short, businesses want an ‘impossible trinity’ of ‘faster, better, cheaper’.

 Here is the key to the answer.
 All legal tasks follow the same simple pattern: a client has a problem; a Lawyer collects relevant facts, applies those facts to the law, and generates an agreement or advice.